pymupdf/PyMuPDF/docs/document.rst

       * New in v1.19.0

-      PDF only: Show whether forward ("redo") and / or backward ("undo") executions are possible from the current journal postion.
+      PDF only: Show whether forward ("redo") and / or backward ("undo") executions are possible from the current journal position.

       :returns: a dictionary `{"undo": bool, "redo": bool}`.
 The respective method is available if its value is `True`.